QuantumKane/network_intrusion_detection/README.md

 # **Individual Project - Network Intrusion Detection**

 ### Goals
-The goal of this project is to be able to predict normal behavior on a network.
+The goal of this project is to be able to predict normal behavior on a network in order to isolate anomalous occurances.

 ### The Data
 For this dataset TCP/IP dump data was acquired by simulating a typical US Air Force LAN.
 For each TCP/IP connection, 41 quantitative and qualitative features are obtained from normal and attack data (3 qualitative and 38 quantitative features).